Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Results

 For quantitative time scale analysis, we consider the eigenvectors and eigenvalues of the $4N\times4N$ non-Hermitian matrix defining the linear system in Eq.\;\eqref{eq:Reduced-rho-equations}.
 The total exciton population can be expressed as $P_{ex}=\sum_{n=1}^{4N}c_{n}\exp(\lambda_{n}t)$, where $\lambda_{n}$ are the eigenvalues, and $c_{n}$ depend on the eigenvectors and the initial state, and can be found by Moore--Penrose pseudo-inverse.
 Figure\;\ref{fig:FIG10}(a,b) shows an example set of eigenvalues, $\lambda_{n}$.
 All the eigenvalues with non-zero imaginary parts have nearly constant real parts, $-\Gamma/2$.
 This implies that the oscillations decay at a rate of $\Gamma/2$ as seen in Fig.\;\ref{fig:FIG9}(a,b).
 Considering only the real eigenvalues (with zero imaginary part) results in the smooth orange curves.\\

 To determine the relaxation time scale, we focus on the $N$ smallest real-valued eigenvalues ($-\Gamma/2<\lambda_{n}\le0$).
 Only those eigenvalues contribute to the marked green curves in Fig.\;\ref{fig:FIG9}(a,b).
-We found numerically that these eigenvalues have linear scaling with $\Gamma$ (for $\Gamma\leq0.3$) (see App.\;\ref{sec:APP-Relaxation-rate-estimates}).
+We found numerically that these eigenvalues have linear scaling with $\Gamma$ (for $\Gamma\leq0.3$) (see Supplementary Note 3 and Fig.~S1).

 Processes described by a sum of decaying exponentials are encountered e.g., in studies of time-resolved luminescence spectroscopy of molecular, macromolecular, supramolecular, and nanosystems \cite{BerberanSantos2005}.
 A stretched exponential (Kohlrausch) function is often used to model and quantify such processes.
-Excellent fits are obtained using the model $a\exp(-\alpha t^{\beta})+1/2$, and $\beta$ is found to be close to $2/3$ (see App.\;\ref{sec:APP-stretched-exponential}).
+Excellent fits (the fit quality was assessed from the residual sum of squares) are obtained using the model $a\exp(-\alpha t^{\beta})+1/2$, and $\beta$ is found to be close to $2/3$ (see Supplementary Note 4 and Fig.~S4).

 For simplicity and physical clarity, however, here we estimate the effective decay rate of the population, $\lambda_{eff}^{P}$ by